 You need to consider the size, transparency, and tactical placement of your windows, as well as the exact location of your granny flat relative to the natural flow of sunlight.

 This is where professional granny flat designers can make a huge difference.
-If you’re stumped for ideas or need some inspiration, then check out our gallery or see one of our open displays in NSW.
-These will give you a good indication of how to make the most of strategic window placement.
-If you need something specific due to abnormal block size or tenant requirements, RESCON can also custom-design a granny flat just the way you like it.
+If you’re stumped for ideas or need some inspiration, then check out our concept gallery or see one of our open granny flat displays in NSW.

 Think beyond just the bathroom and bedroom though.
 We find mirrors actually work best in the kitchen, even as a splash-back feature, to counter all the clutter caused by bulky appliances.